Table of contents

 comments marker is missing on the last comment record, the

-5) If the binary DAF attached to HANDLE is not open for
+5) If the binary DAF attached to `handle' is not open for reading,

-6) If the output buffer pointer is null the error SPICE(NULLPOINTER)
+6) If the `buffer' output string pointer is null, the error

-7) If the output buffer string length is less than 2, the error
+7) If the `buffer' output string has length less than two

 A binary DAF contains an area which is reserved for storing